 For more read Kudzu alcoholism treatment.

 Diazepam is used in the treatment of alcohol withdrawals.
 However, only in those cases in which the symptoms are judged to be moderate to severe.
-In mild cases other remedies should given.
+In mild cases other remedies would be more appropriate.

-to learn when Diazepam should be used and its dangers.
+Read diazepam and alcohol to learn when Diazepam should be used and its dangers.